amazeeio-demos/demo-bree-magento/README.md

 Once you have set up your project on Lagoon (or locally) you will want to run an installation

+If you're installing on Lagoon, you'll want to ssh into your environment and copy the basic files into `/app/app/etc`

+`cp /repo/app/etc/* /app/app/etc/`

 Installing locally, you'll want to remove the `base-url-secure` argument below.